 |A3: Core Service - -- Students successfully complete educational goals.|

-Target #1: Graduation efficiency: the UAS target for FY20 is 1.25 in the ratio of credits taken to credits required for degree completion
+Target #1: Graduation efficiency: the FY19 UAS ratio of credits taken to credits required for degree completion was 1.33

-Analysis of results and challenges: The ratio of credits taken to credits required for degree programs (graduation efficiency) at UAS was 1.29 in FY18 and has improved since FY14 (1.36) and FY15 (1.40).
+Analysis of results and challenges: The ratio of credits taken to credits required for degree programs (graduation efficiency) at UAS has been somewhat stable, being 1.33 in FY19 and 1.36 in FY14.
 UAS adopted this metric to help gauge the effectiveness of mandatory advising, to determine how well students are using degree completion plans, and to assess academic program quality.
 It is defined as the ratio of the number of credits completed to the number required for an undergraduate degree program, and now includes transfer as well as institutional credits.

 • Continuing efforts to bring the index down include advising strategies (such as required advising, Early Alert, and the implementation of EAB Student Success Collaborative), using DegreeWorks to focus degree-completion plans, and improving access to program courses.